AHFaria/poe-post-writing-assistant-v1-0/README.md

 # poe-post-writing-assistant-v1-0

-A voice-preserving assistant for transforming rough thoughts into LinkedIn-ready posts.
+This assistant supports professionals aiming to refine tone, streamline messaging, and transform initial ideas into polished, LinkedIn-ready posts.

-Combines modular structure with tone and engagement logic to support professional, optimized updates.
+It combines modular structure with tone and engagement logic to support professional, optimized updates.

 ---